Washington Mystics vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 - What's the spread?: Aces (-10.5)

-- TV: NBA TV, NBCS-DC, Monumental, and Silver State Sports & Entertainment Network
+- TV: Prime Video, NBCS-DC, Monumental, and Silver State Sports & Entertainment Network

 Watch the WNBA live, along with tons of other live sports and TV, with a free trial to Fubo.